NethServer/nethsecurity-docs/controller.rst

 - Allows the registration of up to 3 units.
 - Only community firewalls can register with the controller.
+- Historical metrics are not accesible.

 Controller with a valid subscription:

 - The number of units is unlimited.
 - Only firewalls with a valid subscription can register with the controller.
+- Units with a valid subscription send metrics to the controller.

 .. _version-awareness-section: